Fiori-Tracker/fioritracker.github.io/installation-guide/guide.md

 ![](../res/sys_config.png)

-## Step 8 - Modify application types
+## Step 9 - Modify application types

 In this step, you can change application types.
 We recommend using our proposition of them based on the SAP Fiori apps reference library (please find them below).

 ![](../res/app_types.png)

-## Step 9 - Modify sign off types
+## Step 10 - Modify sign off types

 In this step, you can change sign off types.
 They should be relevant to the steps of your development process (please find the example below).

 ![](../res/sign_off_types.png)

-## Step 10 - Modify provisioning types
+## Step 11 - Modify provisioning types

 In this step, you can change provisioning types.
 They should be relevant to your system landscape (please find the example below).

 ![](../res/provisioning_types.png)

-## Step 11 - Modify user responsible for an area
+## Step 12 - Modify user responsible for an area

 In this step, you can change users responsible for specific business areas f.e. stream leads.

 ![](../res/user_to_area.png)

-## Step 12 - Modify user responsible for the provisioning of a specific set
+## Step 13 - Modify user responsible for the provisioning of a specific set

 In this step, you can change users responsible for the provisioning of a specific set f.e. applications.

 ![](../res/user_to_type.png)

-## Step 13 - Create default initial data

-In this step, you create default initial data for Fiori Tracker based on the information you have provided in the previous steps.

 ## Step 14 - Checking if the Fiori Tracker applications run correctly